Hyderite/Hyderite/README.md

 Hey there :)

 I'm Hyderite.
 I go by he/him.
 I'm currently 15 (as of 2023).
-I am a part-time front-end web developer, a YouTuber, an aspiring airline pilot, and a high schooler.
+I am a part-time front-end web developer, a "YouTuber", an aspiring airline pilot, and a high schooler.

-**Here are some stuff that I'm currently working on:**
+**Here are some projects that I'm currently working on:**

 1. <a href="https://newtabb.hyderite.repl.co" target="_blank">NewTabb</a>
 2. <a href="https://rblxparty.hyderite.repl.co" target="_blank">RBLXParty (delayed)</a>